alethiagospeltruth/study/genesis_3.md

 * Adam and Eve lived in a perfect world, free from sin and death
     > `Genesis 2:25` Adam and his wife were both naked, and they felt no shame.
     * This didn't last very long.. `bible%`
-* By falling into temptation, they became doubters of Gods goodness and as a result the entire Human race fell.
+* By falling into temptation, they caused the entire Human race fell.
-    * Everyone is affected by this.
+    * All of mankind is affected by this.
+        * Pain
+        * Suffering
+        * Sin
+        * Death
+    * This is the world we know.
     * Humans now born 'Spiritually dead and physically dying' - Mac Arthur

 **Importance**